opentensor/developer-docs/docs/subnets/walkthrough-prompting.md

 To deliver to a user of this subnet an experience of a human-like conversation:

 - Subnet validators perform a roleplay where they take on the persona of **random** human users before they prompt the subnet miners.
-There are several tangible benefits to this roleplaying flow, such as:
+There are several tangible benefits to this role playing flow, such as:
   - Subnet validators can engage the subnet miners in a real, random, human-like conversation throughout the subnet operation.
   - Subnet miners become adept at handling ambiguous instructions.
   - This generates, as a byproduct, interesting synthetic datasets that can be used to finetune other LLMs.